Department of Literature & Language

 If you have a love of literature, a desire to become a better writer, and a need to develop stronger critical thinking skills, the English major is for you.
 The Bachelor of Arts in English offers a general grounding in both American and British literature, in addition to a selection of courses focusing on world literatures, drama, women’s literature, technical writing, creative writing, linguistics, film studies, and environmental studies.

-Nonteaching Major - The major who does not seek teacher certification must complete at least 36 hours, as specified.
+The Nonteaching major, who does not seek teacher certification, must complete at least 36 hours, as specified.

 Students with 0-59 earned credits: